 You can learn more about the harpy eagle’s diet and hunting methods further down the page.

 What Does A Harpy Eagle Look Like?

-The back and upper wings of a harpy eagle are very dark grey.
+The back and upper wings of a harpy eagle are dark grey.
 Its undersides and legs are white, and there is a wide grey ‘collar’ around its neck.
 Its legs are white with distinctive black stripes.

-It is thought that the harpy eagle is adapted so that the feathers around its face direct sound towards its ears.
+It is thought that the feathers around the harpy eagle’s face direct sound towards its ears.

 Harpy Eagle Size

 Harpy eagles are well known for their large size, and are the heaviest raptors in the americas.

 Like many birds of prey, the female harpy eagle is larger than the male.
 One reason for this may be so that the male and female are not competing for the same prey.
 Female harpy eagles tend to hunt larger creatures than the males.

 Harpy eagles are built more for a quick chase than a sustained pursuit, and can reach speeds of 50 mph (80 kmph)!